 What happens if you move home whilst with them?

-The British Gas website makes it easy to manage your home move and contains a number of guides explaining how to make the move as hassle-free as possible.
+The British Gas website makes it easy to manage your home move and contains several guides explaining how to make the move as hassle-free as possible.

 Do they offer any incentives for joining?